lfaucheux/PyLUCCBA/README.md

             # ...
         )

 Note that to add a new trajectory of annual output flows, the approach is exactly the same as that described for CO2 prices.
-This time, files are stored in the folder `resources\yields\Output`.
+This time, the files are stored in the folder `resources\yields\Output` of your local copy.

 #### Adding new dluc or input yields related data